-With regard to identifying habitat trees, Council's contractor inspects each tree for signs of active habitation.
-If there are signs of habitation, the tree is identified as a habitat tree in the contractor's database.
-Given that trees within the declared area are mostly in residential streets it is unlikely that there will be a large number of spans falling into this category.
+With regard to identifying habitat trees, Council's contractors inspect each tree for signs of active habitation.
+If there are signs of habitation, the tree is identified as a habitat tree.
+Given that trees within the declared area are mostly in residential streets it is unlikely that there will be many spans falling into this category.